When to plant -- Plant

 lime (dolomite lime, not hydrated or quick lime).

-Fill the pots with soil, place a seed or 2 on the surface, and sprinkle a
+Fill the pots with soil, place a seed or 2 on the surface, and tap the pot

 very thin layer of soil over them - just enough to partly cover the seeds.

-Add water until the soil is evenly moist).
+Add water until the soil is evenly moist, but fully saturated.

 Until the seeds sprout, ensure that the surface soil always stays moist.
 A plastic dome or bag may be used to

-maintain moisture, but leave it open a crack to allow some fresh air in.
+maintain moisture, but leave it open slightly to allow some fresh air in.
 You may need to drip a few drops of water over the seeds every day to keep the seeds

 The ideal temperature for germination is between 65 to 77 degrees F (18-25°C).